Advertising

 The map shows Yemen and surrounding countries with international borders, the national capital Sana'a, governorate capitals, major cities, main roads, railroads, and major airports.

-You are free to use above map for educational purposes (fair use), please refer to the Nations Online Project.
+You are free to use the above map for educational and similar purposes; if you publish it online or in print, you need to credit the Nations Online Project as the source.

 More about Yemen